 Corals have long been popular as souvenirs, for home decor, and in jewelry, but many consumers are unaware that these beautiful structures are made by living creatures.
-Fewer still realize that corals are dying off at alarming rates around the world.Coral reefs are some of the most biologically rich and economically valuable ecosystems on Earth, but they are increasingly threatened by pollution, invasive species, fishing, disease, bleaching, and global climate change.
+Fewer still realize that corals are dying off at alarming rates around the world.Coral reefs are some of the most biologically rich and economically valuable ecosystems on Earth, but they are threatened by an increasing array of impacts—primarily from global climate change, unsustainable fishing, and pollution.

 Strong consumer demand for coral, heightened over the holiday season, is another factor that is contributing to the decline of coral reefs.